Gotta love mothers-in-law (and parents in general) for sending you down the rabbit hole with email forwards.

 All he probably knew was that he was developing a seasoned, cured, indestructible ham-ish product that happened to go pretty well with a post-Revolutionary War hangover.

 “Growing up in New Jersey, ordering the ubiquitous ‘Taylor ham, egg & cheese’ sandwich at a diner in the wee hours of the morning is a teenage rite of passage,” declares Nicole Canfora Lupo, born-and-bred New Jerseyan and author of Images of America: Belleville.“There’s a definite taste difference between Taylor ham and other brands of pork roll.
 If it’s not Taylor ham, I won’t eat it.”

-It’s also a combination so beloved in New Jersey that the Lakewood BlueClaws, a South Jersey minor league baseball team, have immortalized it in the traditional between-innings mascot race.
-Take that, you fancy Milwaukee Brewers and your racing sausages!
-You Pittsburgh Pirates and your speedy pierogies!
-You Kansas City Royals and your fleet of hot dog condiments!
+It’s also a combination so beloved in New Jersey that the Jersey Shore BlueClaws, a South Jersey minor league baseball team formerly known as the Lakewood BlueClaws, have immortalized it in a between-innings mascot race.

 FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Good.
 Food.
 Stories. receives a minuscule commission on all purchases made through Amazon links in our posts.